 In addition to wildlife and the environment, I am especially interested in social justice, mental health, and international relations.
 My goal is to make people care about what’s happening around them.

 Laguna Beach, Calif., is my hometown, but Portland, Ore., is where my heart is.
 I went to Reed College, a small, liberal arts college in Portland, where I majored in political science with a focus on international relations.
 I earned my master’s degree in journalism at American University in Washington, DC.

-I like: bourbon, trying new foods, reading, and sports that don’t make you feel like you’re working out, like aerial silks, rock-climbing and yoga.
+I like: bourbon, the Oxford comma, trying new foods, reading, and sports that don’t make you feel like you’re working out, like aerial silks, rock-climbing, and yoga.